 about Habitat for Humanity Greater Ottawa

 We partner with working families living in Greater Ottawa to help them build and buy their own decent, affordable home through a unique affordable homeownership solution.
+Since 1993, Habitat GO (formerly known as Habitat National Capital Region), has served 76 families in the Greater Ottawa area, which include over 175 children.

 Our vision, mission & values